 The Insolvency Service for Northern Ireland is part of the Department for the Economy.
 Its site includes links to relevant legislation, guidance for insolvency practitioners, and details of bankruptcy and liquidation processes in Northern Ireland.
 Legislation is found under the “Introduction to the Insolvency Service” tab.

 The International Insolvency Institute (III) is a non-profit, limited-membership organisation.
-It is dedicated to improving international cooperation in the insolvency and focuses on promoting greater international cooperation and coordination through improvements in the law and in legal procedures.
+It is dedicated to improving international cooperation in the insolvency field and focuses on promoting greater international cooperation and coordination through improvements in the law and in legal procedures.
 Under International Resource Library there is a section on country resources, which may include articles, legislation and decisions.
-Within this there is also an EU section that includes legislation, decisions and orders.
+Within this there is also an EU section that includes legislation, decisions and articles.